emomert/blogsite/content/index.md

 I just started to use here so there is not much stuff in here.
 I’m trying to release new stuff. feel free to check in some time later!
 Thank you for visiting 🙏

 ---
-# Main Sections
+## Main Sections
+- [📑Blogs Page](obsidian://open?vault=content&file=Utilities%2FBlogs%20Page) → This page contains all of the blogs I posted.
+- [📸Photo Gallery](obsidian://open?vault=content&file=Other%20Stuff%2FPhoto%20Gallery%2FMy%20Photo%20Gallery) → This page contains the photos I took and share.

-# Latest Blog Post
+## Latest Blog Post
 - In this section, I will publish my blogs

 > [!info] [🗒️**My Obsidian Workflow**](My%20Obsidian%20Workflow.md)